-The European Liver Patients Association shall hold an Annual General Meeting (AGM).
+Article 10: The European Liver Patients Association shall hold an Annual General Meeting (AGM).
 The date, time and venue for the Meeting shall be set by the Board.
 The board will send out notice of an impending AGM by e-mail at least 30 days prior to the AGM.
 This notice shall include the agenda for the AGM and a request for proxies, where necessary.
 Audited accounts should be sent by e-mail no later than 5 days prior to the AGM.

 The Board may call an Extraordinary General Meeting (EGM) at any time.
 The President of the Board must call an EGM upon receipt of a written request from one third of association members.
 Notice of an EGM shall be despatched by the board at least 30 days prior to the date of the Meeting, setting out the reason for which it is to be convened.